lkeegan/pbiotools/README.md

-The `pbio` package provides miscellaneous bioinformatics and other supporting utilities for Python 3, including programs used for Ribo-seq periodicity estimation.
+The `pbiotools` package provides miscellaneous bioinformatics and other supporting utilities for Python 3, including programs used for Ribo-seq periodicity estimation.
 It is required for the installation of [Rp-Bp](https://github.com/dieterich-lab/rp-bp).
 It combines utilities and programs from the defunct pymisc-utils (see [pyllars](https://github.com/bmmalone/pyllars)) and [riboseq-utils](https://github.com/dieterich-lab/riboseq-utils).